 What Not to Write In the Area of Interest Section?

 - As mentioned earlier, avoid writing simpler terms when saying your hobbies, like using a word or two and getting away with them.

-- It would be better to explain your interest or any specific positions in the same field that you held in the past in a sentence.
+- In a sentence, it would be better to explain your interest or any specific positions in the same field that you held in the past.
 This will upskill your interest in a particular hobby, which might impress the recruiters to hire you.

-- Try not to write it all in one sentence/point or over-explain it by providing a list of things that are not even relevant to the job.
+- Try not to write it all in one sentence/point or over-explain it by providing a list of irrelevant things to the job.
 You may balance it out by putting only one sentence for each of your interests.